 Each audience needs to have 100 people before you can start using it.
 For example, if you uploaded a customer list of 120 people, but our system detects that only 80 of them use Pinterest, you’ll need to add more customers.

-On each Promoted Pin, we recommend you include a set of keywords and at least one interest representing your target audience.
+On each Promoted Pin, we recommend you include a set of keywords and a set of interests representing your target audience.
 This allows you to define your desired audience, and reach them as they browse AND search.

 Consider including adjacent interests to reach Pinners who could also be interested in your business.
 For instance, if you’re promoting kid-friendly snacks, try targeting people interested in “parenting” and people interested in “healthy snacks”